This is a major update to my research series on this 1930s jewelry manufacturer, containing a number of newly discovered examples and design elements.

 If it wasn’t for the fact that the surface condition looks pretty consistent in all three things – chain, bow, and drop – I’d say it might be an assemblage from either two or three necklaces.
 On the other hand, it may have been a design experiment!!

-This is a slightly different colorway of the necklace shown as the first Transitional necklace at the end of Part Two.
-The green enameled area on that necklace is red on this one.
+This is a slightly different colorway of the necklace shown at the end of Part Two.
+The green area on that necklace is red on this one.
 This chevron element with a box-chain fringe is seen in many of daintier designs; because the chains are smaller on those, they have seven chains in the fringe, but because this design uses their larger box chain there are only five of them here.

 I will probably kick myself forever because I missed this necklace when it was available for sale several years ago.
-This is one of “their”chains, partially enameled (meaning on the links only) in their style and colorway, and with their clasp.
 The lotus flower motifs are totally new to me but are absolutely their workmanship.
 No doubt.
 See the alternate colorway example below for size information, none of which was available with this image.

-Here is the exact same necklace with enameling in green and white.
-One thing that has been very consistent is that when this chain is paired with an enameled pendant, the chain links are also enameled in the same colors: blue/white, green/white, etc.
+Here is the same necklace in green and white.
+One thing that has been very consistent is that when this chain is paired with “painted” pendant, the chain links are also accented in the same colors: blue/white, green/white, etc.

 Chicago World’s Fair